The Trial of God: Genre

 In his introduction to the play, Robert McAfee Brown notes that Wiesel initially had difficulty in recounting the story in an appropriate form—"It did not work as a novel, it did not work as a play, it did not even work as a cantata."
 After several attempts, the story was written as a play to be performed around the Jewish festival of Purim.
 This type of play is commonly known by its Yiddish name Purimschpiel.
 As Wiesel sets the scene on page one of the play, he notes that it "should be performed as a tragic farce: a Purimschpiel within a Purimschpiel".
 The Purim play provides the drama with a backdrop of revelry and intense celebration for the Jewish victory of Queen Esther over the genocidal plot of Haman in the book of Esther.
 Purim calls for masks, feasting, drinking, noisemakers, and the creative re-telling of the Esther victory with enthusiastic jeers at every mention of the character Haman.
 There is a popularly cited line at Megilah 7b of the Talmud that it is Jewish duty to drink on Purim until one cannot distinguish between the phrases "cursed by Haman" and "blessed by Mordecai", which the character Mendel references in the second act of the play.

 Setting

-The celebratory atmosphere of the Purim is contrasted with the historical setting in Eastern Europe in 1649, shortly after a series of pogroms across the area that is now modern day Ukraine and Poland.
+The celebratory atmosphere of Purim is contrasted with the historical setting in Eastern Europe in 1649, shortly after a series of pogroms across the area that is now in modern-day Ukraine and Poland.
 These pogroms were associated with the Khmelnytsky Uprising, which devastated Jewish villages like the fictional Shamgorod of the play.